Jesus Christ the High Priest

 A priest who has actually felt what he intercedes for

-What sets this priesthood apart most sharply from the Levitical priesthood it succeeds is a claim of shared experience: "We do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are — yet he did not sin" (Hebrews 4:15, NIV).
+What sets this priesthood apart most sharply from the Levitical priesthood it succeeds is a claim of shared experience: "We have not a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin" (Hebrews 4:15, RSV-CE).
 The argument isn't that Jesus observes human weakness from a distance.
 It's that he has been tested by the same pressures everyone else faces, without the outcome of sin that typically follows — a priest whose sympathy rests on direct experience, not detached authority.

 A priesthood older than Israel's own priestly line